 Skip to main content

-While you might feel good about recycling old electronics, research from UNITAR reveals that 77.7% of “recycled” e-waste never reaches proper facilities.
+While you might feel good about recycling old electronics, research from UNITAR reveals that 77.7% of "recycled" e-waste never reaches proper facilities.
 It ends up in landfills instead.
-This broken electronics disposal system creates a dilemma for IT professionals and individuals alike.
-When are your old devices too outdated to help someone in need?
+According to the Global E-waste Monitor 2024, the world generated 62 million tonnes of e-waste in 2022 alone — and global e-waste production has grown five times faster than formal recycling rates since 2010.
+This broken disposal system creates a dilemma for IT professionals and individuals alike: when are your old devices too outdated to help someone in need?

 Whether you’re managing corporate laptops or cleaning out your home office, the timing matters.
-Strategic donation cuts disposal costs and boosts your environmental impact.
-It also ensures data security while creating real change in underserved communities.
-The challenge is knowing exactly when your used or old technology shifts from valuable donation to recycling material.
+Strategic donation cuts disposal costs, boosts your environmental impact, ensures data security, and creates real change in underserved communities.
+The challenge is knowing exactly when your old technology shifts from valuable donation to recycling material.

 The sweet spot exists between keeping devices too long and discarding them too early.
 Finding it means understanding device lifespans, limits to functionality, and donation best practices.

-Wi-Fi systems demand different thinking.
-Donate these after 3-4 years, before security vulnerabilities make them risky for new users.
-Servers require individual assessment—processing power and security capabilities determine their donation viability.
+Wi-Fi systems should be donated after 3–4 years, before security vulnerabilities make them risky for new users.
+Servers require individual assessment — processing power and security capabilities determine their donation viability, not age alone.

 Storage devices need special handling.
 Their sensitive data history makes secure destruction the priority, not donation potential.
-That being said, reputable certified ITAD vendors can make sure that your data is secure and repurpose it.
+That said, reputable certified ITAD vendors can ensure your data is secure and repurpose the hardware.
+The distinction matters: responsible data sanitization unlocks a second life for equipment that would otherwise become landfill weight.

-Organization mobile refresh cycles typically run 2-4 years.
-This type of old electronics are in high demand for workforce development and educational programs.
+Absolutely — and they’re in high demand.
+Organization mobile refresh cycles typically run 2–4 years, which means a constant supply of devices that workforce development and educational programs desperately need.
 The key?
 Complete data wiping and account deactivation before donation.

-Fortunately, many mobile phone and plan providers offer discounts on new devices or plans when you trade in an old phone or tablet.
-They refurbish and resell them.
+Many mobile carriers offer trade-in discounts on new devices or plans.
+They refurbish and resell the old ones.
 While those are great perks, donation is likely still the better option.
-Not only will you get to know for certain that your data is wiped and secure, you’ll also be helping those in need.
-Those that still can’t afford the price of a refurbished device from a retail store.
+Not only will you know for certain that your data is wiped and secure, you’ll also be helping working families who still can’t afford the price of a refurbished device from a retail store.
+Trade-in programs benefit corporations.
+Donation benefits communities.

-What Do I Do With Really Old Electronics?
+What Should I Do With Really Old Electronics?

 Financial Returns That Actually Matter

 For enterprises, donation eliminates disposal fees while unlocking tax deduction opportunities through qualified nonprofits.
 Even individuals get a tax deduction for donating old electronics.
-Nonprofit refurbishers like Human-I-T provide NAID AAA-certified data wiping at zero cost for large donations.
-It’s a service that typically packs premium pricing from commercial vendors.
+Nonprofit refurbishers like Human-I-T provide NAID AAA-certified data wiping at zero cost for large donations — a service that typically commands premium pricing from commercial vendors.

 Environmental Impact With Real Numbers

-According to the University of Florida Institute of Food and Agricultural Science (UF IFAS), manufacturing each 5-pound laptop consumes roughly 1,100 gallons of water.
+According to the University of Florida Institute of Food and Agricultural Sciences, manufacturing each 5-pound laptop consumes roughly 1,100 gallons of water.
 It produces a significant amount of CO2.
-And it contains more than 240 substances, many of our planet’s natural resources.
-When you donate instead of discard, you maximize return on that massive resource investment.
+And it contains more than 240 substances — many of our planet’s finite natural resources.
+When you donate instead of discard, you maximize the return on that massive resource investment.

 When Should You Not Donate Old Electronics?

-Old electronics beyond the 7-10 year mark typically lack compatibility with current software and security standards.
+Old electronics beyond the 7–10 year mark typically lack compatibility with current software and security standards.
 Hardware failures create another clear boundary.
-Non-functional devices belong with certified recyclers.
+Non-functional devices belong with certified recyclers — not in someone’s home where they’ll become a frustration instead of a resource.

 Certain regulated sectors face compliance requirements that mandate physical destruction over donation.
-Healthcare organizations handling HIPAA-protected data and financial institutions with strict regulatory oversight often cannot pursue donation pathways.
+Healthcare organizations handling HIPAA-protected data and financial institutions with strict regulatory oversight often cannot pursue donation pathways regardless of device condition.

 Extremely sensitive data sometimes demands on-site destruction only.
 No matter how robust the certification, some information requires witnessing its complete elimination before leaving your premises.

-Learn all about when it’s ok to donate old electronics, and when it’s not for individuals and enterprises here!
+Learn all about when it’s okay to donate old electronics — and when it’s not — for individuals and enterprises here.

 Transforming unused technology into community impact starts with choosing certified ITAD providers who understand both security requirements and social responsibility.
 Human-I-T combines enterprise-grade data protection with meaningful community outcomes.

 Ready to create impact with your old technology?
-Our team handles everything from secure pickup (for organizations) to final impact reporting.
-We also have easy drop off and mail options for individuals.
+Our team handles everything — from secure pickup for organizations to final impact reporting.
+We also offer easy drop-off and mail options for individuals.
 Your old laptops and electronics don’t have to gather dust or contribute to landfill waste.

 The choice is simple.